tanghaibao/goatools/README.md

 _Please cite the following if you use GOATOOLS in your research_:

-Klopfenstein, D.V. et al. [GOATOOLS: A Python library for Gene Ontology analyses](https://www.nature.com/articles/s41598-018-28948-z)
+Klopfenstein DV, Zhang L, Pedersen BS ...
+Tang H [GOATOOLS: A Python library for Gene Ontology analyses](https://www.nature.com/articles/s41598-018-28948-z)
 _Scientific reports_ | (2018) 8:10872 | DOI:10.1038/s41598-018-28948-z

 To group GO terms, see examples in [find_enrichment examples](/doc/md/README_find_enrichment.md)